 Solo female travel in Morocco means covering up your shoulders and legs to an extent (the furthest I went was having a wide-sleeved jumpsuit that showed my arms and a medium-length playsuit that showed my ankles).

 I did see girls who were wearing strappy tops and shorts but I personally didn’t feel comfortable going out like that.
 As I was travelling solo, the last thing I needed was to draw more attention.

 When you’re planning on what to wear, you should also consider the heat.
 Here are some recommendations that I have;

-- Jumpsuits – the perfect all in one cover up!
-The great thing about these is that they come in all different patterns and are super cute as well as being conservative.
+- Jumpsuits – the perfect all-in-one cover-up!
+The great thing about these is that they come in all different patterns and are super cute as well as conservative.